hsnaves/palo/README.md

 ## Synopsis

-An in-progress microcode assembler and disassembler for the Xerox Alto workstation.
-It was reconstructed from this [memo](http://www.bitsavers.org/pdf/xerox/alto/memos_1974/Alto_Microassembler_Aug74.pdf).
+An in-progress microcode assembler together with a simulator for the Xerox Alto workstation.
+The assembler was reconstructed from this [memo](http://www.bitsavers.org/pdf/xerox/alto/memos_1974/Alto_Microassembler_Aug74.pdf).

 ## Getting started